-of influence on the production three areas planning 1.
+There are three areas of influence on the production planning and control; 1.
 Internationalization: Growth in international markets has had a crucial impact on the MPC context.
 Global customer base and international suppliers have become a reality.
 The composition of supply chains change based on opportunities.
 This requires international, transparent and effective MPC systems.
 2. The role of the customer: Meeting customer requirements and service demands is crucial.
 Hence, both product and process flexibility is needed to produce customized products at variable volume.
 3. Information technology: Responding to global coordination and communication requirements calls for the deployment of information systems to link functionally disparate, geographically dispersed and culturally diverse organizational units.